Thank You For Visiting

 On October 5, 1839, the second contest between Wagner and Grey Eagle took place at the Oakland Race Course in Louisville, five days after the original race.
 The Jockey Club supplied the $1,500 purse and 10,000 people attended.
 Racing enthusiasts made the long trek across the mountains from the Atlantic seaboard; to Louisville, led by Henry Clay.
 Grey Eagle won the first heat; Wagner the second.
 The excitement was intense during the running of the third heat, but the race never finished.
 Grey Eagle gave way in the second mile, broken down and never raced again.

 October 5, 1890, Eckstein Norton University at Cane Springs, Bullitt County, opened with twenty-four students and sixteen teachers.
 By 1911 it had provided aid to 1,794 students and had graduated 189.
 Governor Augustus E. Willson appointed one of the graduates, Juliet Carson Alvis of Henderson, to represent the state at the Negro Educational Conference.
 In 1912 the university merged with the newly established Lincoln Institute at Simpsonville.

 October 5, 1895, Kentucky State College (UK) opened their football season with a win against the Frankfort Athletic Club.
 They would end the year with a 4-5 record.
 In seven of the games, no one scored.

-Localtonians wishes a Happy Birthday to Adrian Howard “Odie” Smith, who was born in Farmington in Graves County, in 1936.
-The family lived in a farmhouse that had no electricity and no indoor plumbing.
-He was nicknamed “Odie” after a comedian on the Grand Ole Opry.
-Odie was part of the Rupp’s Fiddlin’ Five, who won the 1958 NCAA Championship and the gold medal in the 1960 Olympics.
-In 1966 he was the MVP of the NBA All-Star game in an incredible performance that his peers and fans still have not forgotten.
+Localtonians wish a Happy Birthday to Adrian Howard “Odie” Smith, born in Farmington in Graves County in 1936.
+The family lived in a farmhouse with no electricity and indoor plumbing.
+They nicknamed him “Odie” after a comedian on the Grand Ole Opry.
+Odie played on Rupp’s Fiddlin’ Five, who won the 1958 NCAA Championship and the gold medal in the 1960 Olympics.
+In 1966 he earned the MVP of the NBA All-Star game in an incredible performance that his peers and fans still have not forgotten.

 On October 5, 1941, Louis Dembitz Brandeis from Louisville passed away.
-Judge Brandeis was appointed to the U.S. Supreme Court in 1916 by President Woodrow Wilson.
-The nomination was a bitterly contested process that sought to brand him as a radical reformer, played with a tinge of anti-Semitism.
+President Woodrow Wilson appointed Judge Brandeis to the U.S. Supreme Court in 1916.
+Congress bitterly contested process the nomination and they branded him a radical reformer, played with a tinge of anti-Semitism.
 However, they finally approved him to become the 1st Jewish man to sit on the high court.
 At the time, The New York Times described Brandeis as “a contender, a striver after change and reforms.”
 He spoke out against and ruled against corporate monopolies when he thought it necessary.
 America needs him now to fight Google and YouTube.